multiversx/mx-ide-vscode/README.md

  - Build Smart Contracts to WASM
  - Step-by-step debugging Rust smart contracts
  - Automatically download tools and dependencies
+ - Rust debugger support for managed types - see [the installation guide](#installing-the-rust-debugger-pretty-printer-script)

 ## How to get it